salahineo/mvc-crud/README.md

 Here are the guidelines to run this project on your localhost:

 1. Download, then install [XAMPP](https://www.apachefriends.org/download.html) web server
-2. Download this project, then rename its folder to `crud-oop`
+2. Download this project, then rename its folder to `mvc-crud`
-3. Copy the `crud-oop` folder to the `htdocs` folder which exists in XAMPP installation path
+3. Copy the `mvc-crud` folder to the `htdocs` folder which exists in XAMPP installation path
 4. Start XAMPP control panel from your Desktop, then start `Apache` web server, and `MySQL` server
 5. Open your browser, and type `http://localhost/phpmyadmin`, to open PHPMyAdmin home page
 6. Create a new database with the name `employees`
-7. Import the `employees.sql` file to this database (This file located in `sql` folder which exist in the `crud-oop` folder)
+7. Import the `employees.sql` file to this database (This file located in `sql` folder which exist in the `mvc-crud` folder)
-5. Open your browser, and type `http://localhost/crud-oop`, to open the main page of the website
+5. Open your browser, and type `http://localhost/mvc-crud`, to open the main page of the website

-> It's preferable to make a virtual host for this project, because you may encounter non-accurate routes after delete & update operations
+> You must make a virtual host like `mvc.local` for this project

 ### Technologies

 - HTML
 - CSS
 - Bootstrap
+- jQuery
 - PHP (OOP)
 - MySQL